VirtualDOMinic/accessibility-plan/README.md

 # accessibility-plan

 Planning for my idea for a site to improve accessibility by providing stories and resources for people who those who have hurdles to overcome

 ## Ideas for project name

-- You can code (youCanCode/ucancode)
+* You can code (youCanCode/ucancode)
-- ...none others yet
+* ...none others yet

 ## Overview

-- Aim to allay fears of (and provide practical resources for) people who may be hesitant to try coding due to negative stereotypes and/or worries they have about how their experience may be (e.g. sexism, racism) as a dev
+* Aim to allay fears of (and provide practical resources for) people who may be hesitant to try coding due to negative stereotypes and/or worries they have about how their experience may be (e.g. sexism, racism) as a dev
-- "Provide practical resources for" is an important point: want to encourage people but also be realistic about challenges they may face
+* "Provide practical resources for" is an important point: want to encourage people but also be realistic about challenges they may face
-- "Database" of resources (links to communities, courses, stories...) for people listed in the "filtering options" section below
+* "Database" of resources (links to communities, courses, stories...) for people listed in the "filtering options" section below
-- Allow people to filter for any/all of the factors putting them off and see a "curated", nicely-formatted list of resources
+* Allow people to filter for any/all of the factors putting them off and see a "curated", nicely-formatted list of resources

 ## Considerations

-- Needs to be accessible
+* Needs to be accessible
-- Quite a big scope
+* Quite a big scope
-- Think about filtering categories, as some may be too broad
+* Think about filtering categories, as some may be too broad
-- Need to make it clear early on that it's in alpha!
+* Need to make it clear early on that it's in alpha!
 Don't want people getting discouraged if they don't see (m)any resources come up for them
-- Ensure no accidental use of terms/titles that may be deemed offensive
+* Ensure no accidental use of terms/titles that may be deemed offensive
-- Encourage (and actively seek out) contributions from a broad range of people
+* Encourage (and actively seek out) contributions from a broad range of people

 ## MVP

-- Host on GitHub pages?
+* Host on GitHub pages?
 This would mean no back-end for now
-- Layout/CSS
+* Layout/CSS
-- Functioning filtering system
+* Functioning filtering system
-- Enough content to be useful for at least some groups
+* Enough content to be useful for at least some groups
-- Submission system?
+* Submission system?
-- Note: make it clear that it's MVP/WIP and that people shouldn't be discouraged if their filtering options come up empty for now
+* Note: make it clear that it's MVP/WIP and that people shouldn't be discouraged if their filtering options come up empty for now

 ## Beyond MVP

-- Hosted externally with proper back-end
+* Hosted externally with proper back-end
-- Database and submission system (allow visitors to suggest links/resources or share their own)
+* Database and submission system (allow visitors to suggest links/resources or share their own)
-- Cached versions of resources to ensure they're always viewable/mitigate issue of link rot
+* Cached versions of resources to ensure they're always viewable/mitigate issue of link rot
-- More granular filtering
+* More granular filtering
-- Courses (and resources) rated for accessibility?
+* Courses (and resources) rated for accessibility?
 E.g. subtitles, translations
-- Tailored articles/FAQs produced by us!
+* Tailored articles/FAQs produced by us!
 Implement with a question submission system?

 ## Filtering options, AKA factors that might be discouraging people from coding

 ### Access

-- Language: courses/resources covering a range of languages, English learning resources (if appropriate), stories from successful devs
+* Language: courses/resources covering a range of languages, English learning resources (if appropriate), stories from successful devs
-- Location: online resources (e.g. MOOCs) that can be accessed by those based somewhere with few local learning resources.
+* Location: online resources (e.g. MOOCs) that can be accessed by those based somewhere with few local learning resources.
 Quite a complex one if we go beyond (e.g. to internet access, travel, visas, etc.)
-- Money: similar to above points, but also links to resources/charities that offer free help or even funding?
+* Money: similar to above points, but also links to resources/charities that offer free help or even funding?

 ### Gender & sexuality

-- Women: sites/resources, success stories & meetups for women
+* Women: sites/resources, success stories & meetups for women
-- Trans/genderqueer/non-binary: sites/resources, success stories & meetups for trans people
+* Trans/genderqueer/non-binary: sites/resources, success stories & meetups for trans people
-- LGB(T)Q+: sites/resources, success stories & meetups for LGBQ+ people
+* LGB(T)Q+: sites/resources, success stories & meetups for LGBQ+ people

 ### Disability/mental health

-- Mental health: sites/resources, success stories & meetups for those with mental health disorders/concerns (quite broad)
+* Mental health: sites/resources, success stories & meetups for those with mental health disorders/concerns (quite broad)
-- Social: sites/resources, success stories & meetups for those with social anxiety, autism spectrum disorders...
+* Social: sites/resources, success stories & meetups for those with social anxiety, autism spectrum disorders...
-- Learning disabilities: sites/resources, success stories & meetups for those with learning disabilities (e.g. dyslexia)
+* Learning disabilities: sites/resources, success stories & meetups for those with learning disabilities (e.g. dyslexia)
-- Physical disabilities: sites/resources, success stories & meetups for those with physical disabilities
+* Physical disabilities: sites/resources, success stories & meetups for those with physical disabilities

 ### Race

-- Ethnic minorities: sites/resources, success stories & meetups for people of colour.
+* Ethnic minorities: sites/resources, success stories & meetups for people of colour.
 More granularity would be useful here.

 ### Other

-- Age (young): sites/resources, success stories & meetups for those who think they're too young to learn/get involved
+* Age (young): sites/resources, success stories & meetups for those who think they're too young to learn/get involved
-- Age (old): sites/resources, success stories & meetups for those who think that it's too late to learn
+* Age (old): sites/resources, success stories & meetups for those who think that it's too late to learn
-- "Bad at X" (e.g. "bad at maths"): sites/resources, success stories & meetups for those who think they're not "wired" like a programmer
+* "Bad at X" (e.g. "bad at maths"): sites/resources, success stories & meetups for those who think they're not "wired" like a programmer
-- Education: sites/resources, success stories & meetups for those who did an unrelated degree, have no degree, dropped out of school, or have spent a long time away from (formal) education
+* Education: sites/resources, success stories & meetups for those who did an unrelated degree, have no degree, dropped out of school, or have spent a long time away from (formal) education
+* Refugee-specific resources?
+E.g. [codeyourfuture](https://codeyourfuture.io), [Refugees on Rails](http://refugeesonrails.org/en/index.html), [Hack Your Future](http://www.hackyourfuture.net)...

+### Section for ways to help

+* Aside from the submission system, the site could include a place for people to find out ways they can help to improve diversity in tech (e.g. information about [Codebar](https://codebar.io)).